Afro Cuban Religion Tour for Santeria: women dancing in colorful dresses

 Wrap-Up Afro Cuban Religion Tour Havana

-In addition to all the incredible historical architecture, fortresses, and remnants of the colonial era, you can explore Havana.
+In addition to all the incredible historical architecture, fortresses, landmarks, and remnants of the colonial era, you can explore Havana through the intriguing local religious lense.

 The Afro-Cuban Santeria religion is like an extension of the past into the present for many Cubans.